 In general, with an inflatable SUP, you get good performance while riding waves thanks to the stiff and stable design of the paddle boards.
 You also get great maneuverability since turning a SUP is usually very easy to accomplish in the water.

 The important thing to remember when shopping for a surf iSUP is to look for a board that is good for wave riding and surfing as opposed to one that is designed for cruising or recreational paddling.
 While you can successfully use a cruiser iSUP in small waves, they are not all that great in bigger waves.

-I’ve recently reviewed the Naish Mana Air iSUP and noted that the 11.6-ft version is one of the best that I’ve found for iSUP surfing.
+In the past I’ve reviewed the Naish Mana Air iSUP and noted that the 11.6-ft version is one of the best that I’ve found for iSUP surfing.
+However, I’ve since become a big fan of the Boardworks Kraken SUP listed above.
 Generally speaking though, shorter boards are better in bigger waves.
-Though I do suggest that you seriously consider the Naish Mana Air for your inflatable paddle board surfing needs, I also want to highlight some of the other top boards that I’ve found.
+Though I do suggest that you seriously consider the Naish Mana Air and the Boardworks Kraken for your paddle board surfing needs, I also want to highlight some of the other top boards that I’ve found.

 While a shorter SUP size is deal for most people, do remember that each person is different and just like some surfers prefer longboards, some SUPers will also prefer longer SUPs.
 For that reason, I’ll be highlighting both long and short iSUPS that perform well in the waves.

 This is the classic line of surf-inspired EPS foam SUPs that BIC makes.
 They are designed with versatility in mind so that you can use them for cruising as well as surfing.